CQCumbers/dotfiles/README.md

 - clone this repo, and `stow zsh` to symlink zsh dotfiles
 - `stow vim` for vim & tmux dotfiles; stow others as necessary
 - on mac, use included custom color scheme materialshell-ocean and Input Mono font
+- reinstall vim plugins by running :PlugClean, then :PlugUpdate